Dutchie0034/Beta_Calculator/README.md

 pip install pandas matplotlib seaborn yfinance scikit-learn

-## Usage
+## Usage/Main Script
 To use the functions provided in this project, run the main() function in the script.
+It executes the following steps
+1. The program will ask you to choose at least 2 stock tickers (from a list of 175 tickers)
+2. You choose how many weekdays into the past the analysis should take into account
+3. The program will fetch every daily adj. close of your selected tickers and the S&P 500 (in a pandas dataframe) through the yfinance API from x weekdays ago until yesterday
+4. The program will calculate the daily returns of all tickers and the S&P 500
+5. The program will calculate the betas (using a linear regression from scikit-learn) and display them to you
+6. The program will show you an example of a scatterplot (using seaborn and matplotlib) regressing a stock with the market over the defined time period
+7. You have the option to input a path to which the program saves .png images of the scatterplot of all your selected stocks
+8. The program ends

 ## Functions